North Korea troops heading to Ukraine as cannon fodder: ‘They will surely be killed’

 Beyond that, the age and health of the troops could prove problematic.

-While the specifics of who has been deployed is unknown, experts believe the troops to be mostly in their late teens and early 20s.
+While the specifics of who has been deployed are unknown, experts believe the troops to be mostly in their late teens and early twenties.
 “My heart ached,” said Mr Choi, now leader of an activist group in Seoul, when he saw a Ukraine-released video purportedly showing undersized young North Korean soldiers.

 What’s more, South Korean researchers have previously found that among North Korean defectors, some of whom have been from the military, there have been significant instances of chronic hepatitis B and C, tuberculosis and parasites.